zainab-ctrl/To-do_list-repo/README.md

 #  Demo
 To-Do list Application that note tasks which have to be done
 # Features
-Add
+Add,
-Delete
+Delete,
-Mark as done
+Mark as done,
 Update